• CLASSIC SAILFLOW

 sheboygan wi to pentwater mi north...

-in the morning. freezing spray in the afternoon. waves 6 to 9 ft
+likely with light freezing rain in the afternoon. waves 7 to

 13 ft.